Antiz96/Arch-Linux-Install-Script/README.md

 Partition Number  |  Size  |  Comment
 ----------------  |  ----  |  -------
 1                 |  550M  |  Boot Partition to install the GRUB bootloader on it.
 2                 |  4G    |  Swap Partition.
-This partition is not mandatory, althought I recommend doing it.
+This partition is not mandatory, although I recommend doing it.
 The size of this partition may differ depending on the size of your RAM.
 Check this [link](https://itsfoss.com/swap-size/ "link title") for more details.
-3                 |  All left free space |  Root Partition to install my system on it, softwares, etc...
+3                 |  All left free space |  Root Partition to install my system on it, software, etc...

 **Listing my disk(s) to select the one I want to install Arch Linux on :**